krichardson/current-service/README.md

 2. Play list: Collect all the playlist data (artist/title/date) and make it reportable

-# Running The Application
+# Testing, Running and Debugging the Application

-To test the example application run the following commands.

-* To run the tests run
+* To run the tests run:

         `gradle test`

-* To package the example run.
+* To package the service run:

         gradle shadowJar

-* To drop an existing h2 database run.
+* To drop an existing database run:

         gradle dropAll

-* To setup the h2 database run.
+* To setup the postgres database run:

         gradle migrate

-* To run the server run.
+* To run the server run:

         gradle run

+* To debug the server run:

+        gradle debug